A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 After being orphaned by the influenza epidemic in British East Africa in 1919, Rachel has few options.
 When she goes to her neighbors for help, the nefarious and conniving couple traps her in a plot: they have been disowned by their wealthy father, and had planned to send their daughter, Valerie, to entice him into reinstating them in his will.
 With Valerie also dead from influenza, they plan to get Rachel to replace her.
 Once in England, Rachel and the ill man develop a surprisingly close bond — close enough that Rachel fears that revealing the ruse will damage his health.
 But it turns out that the old man is not so easily fooled, and the ending of the story will leave readers cheering.
 Full of vivid descriptions of both England and what is now Kenya, this historical fiction novel is a rich coming-of-age adventure.

 Imagine a world where a young Ada Lovelace (of computer programming fame) became best friends with Mary Godwin (the future Mary Shelley, author of Frankenstein) and formed their own detective agency!
 That's what happens in this entertaining series that combines mystery with STEM subjects.
 When a heirloom is stolen — and someone falsely confesses to the crime — it's up to the astute but socially awkward Ada and the daring and romantic Mary to put their analytical talents to solving the mystery.
-Fans of the first volume will want to seek out the second, The Case of the Girl in Grey and the recently released third volume, The Case of the Counterfeit Criminals.
+For more volumes in the series, visit our Wollstonecraft Detective Agency Collection.

 Every Beaumont knows that when they turn 13, they develop a savvy, a magical power — and with brothers who create electricity and hurricanes, Mibs is hoping for something amazing.
 But one day before her birthday, Poppa is in a terrible accident, and now all she wants is a savvy that will save him.
 Confident that her coming savvy will address the situation, she sneaks onto a salesman's bus — followed by her sibling and the preacher's kids — with plans to get to the hospital.
 But when the bus is going the wrong way, and Mibs' savvy doesn't turn out to be what she expected, she'll have to figure out what to do about the mess she's made.
 Fans of this volume can follow the adventures of the Beaumont family in Scumble and Switch.